ait-tr/cohort28/basic_programming/lesson_31/homework.md

 equals

 **Task 2**
-Create an abstract interface class Company, in which to set abstract methods:
+Create interface Company, in which to set abstract methods:
 - hire an employee
 - fire an employee
 - find an employee in the list of employees